connet-dev/connet/README.md

-relay-encryption = ["tls", "dhxcp"] # require `tls` or `dhxcp` encryption when using relay for this destination tcp-addr = "localhost:3000" # where this destination connects to tls-addr = "localhost:443" # a destination is a tls server (like https), so connect via tls to it tls-cert-file = "/path/to/cert/file" # if server's certificate is not publicly trusted http-serve-file = "." # when set, run a file server at current directory
+relay-encryption = ["tls", "dhxcp"] # require `tls` or `dhxcp` encryption when using relay for this destination tcp-addr = "localhost:3000" # where this destination connects to tls-addr = "localhost:443" # a destination is a tls server (like https), so connect via tls to it tls-cas-file = "/path/to/cas/file" # if server's certificate is not publicly trusted http-serve-file = "." # when set, run a file server at current directory

 [client.destinations.serviceY]